jnsp/nvim-config/README.md

 Vim itself is not very useful.
 We need more plugins for Vim.
-There are many options for installing vim plugin, but [vim-plug](https://github.com/junegunn/vim-plug) is simplest.
+There are many options for installing vim plugin, but [vim-plug](https://github.com/junegunn/vim-plug) is the simplest.

-The install directory is different with Vim and Neovim.
+The install directory is different between Vim and Neovim.
 You can read [this](https://github.com/junegunn/vim-plug#neovim) for Neovim.

 ```bash